santoshvarmaaddala/Color_to_Gray_ImageConvertor/README.md

      > Load your desired color image using the provided functions or methods.
      > Apply the conversion process, optionally adjusting parameters to achieve desired results.
      > Save the resulting grayscale image in the desired format or utilize it for further analysis or processing.

+  # Requirements:
+     python with Open-Cv
+     Image you want to be convert